Pravali2002/Portfolio/README.md

 ## Projects
 ### Dishcovery: Exploring the Indian Culinary Spectrum
-I delved into the diverse world of Indian cuisine by analyzing dietary patterns, ingredient distributions, and cooking times across various states.
+I dived into the diverse world of Indian cuisine by analyzing dietary patterns, ingredient distributions, and cooking times across various states.
 Leveraging Python and advanced data visualization libraries, I uncovered regional food trends and created engaging visual narratives to highlight the culinary diversity of India.
 To enhance insights, I developed interactive choropleth maps and sophisticated visualizations, along with a ranking algorithm to evaluate recipe complexity.
 Additionally, I employed Natural Language Processing (NLP) techniques to analyze ingredient frequencies, providing a deeper understanding of the elements that define India’s rich culinary heritage.
 This project blends data science and storytelling to celebrate the art of Indian cooking.
 ![Food](assets/img/Food.jpg)
 ### Contact Tracing using ML
 Used **ML Modeling** and developed and executed a Contact Tracing project using DBSCAN clustering and geospatial data, visualizing infected clusters with Folium and Seaborn for proximity-based analysis.
 My json file consisted of latitude and longitude information instead of phone numbers which helps in protecting the people's privacy.